voidnothings/rizzo/README.md

 No code should go into _utils if it is not protected by one of the above to avoid unnecessary css bloat as all of this code is included by default.

 Utils also includes a set of debug styles, designed to highlight common development errors in markup.
-To activate these @include debug() and add a .debug class to the <body>.
+To activate these @include debug() and add a .debug class to the body element.
 Obviously this should only be used in development.

 <a name="common-ui"></a>
 ## 10. Common-Ui